Reading Time: 8 minutes

 The competition season is when you show off all of your hard work on stage from the offseason and the pre-contest.

-Contest prep is a difficult, but worthwhile process.
+Contest prep for bodybuilding is a difficult, but worthwhile process.
 Seeing your body change in ways you might not have thought were possible is amazing.

 Contest prep will typically last anywhere from 6-32 weeks depending on the current condition of the bodybuilder or figure competitor.